Get Comprehensive Assessment and Specialized Care from Our Dual Diagnosis Treatment Center Orange County

 Dual Diagnosis Programs That Nurture and Heal

-The dual diagnosis programs of Ocean Hills Recovery can help individuals who are suffering from the common but complex manifestation of co-occurring disorders.
+Orange County dual diagnosis programs at Ocean Hills Recovery can help individuals who are suffering from the common but complex manifestation of co-occurring disorders.
 Those who are struggling with an addiction to alcohol or drugs often have an underlying psychiatric disorder that may go unnoticed or unattended to, further making the dependency difficult to recover from.
 When traditional treatment programs fail, it’s often because they do not diagnose or remedy the entirety of the recovery-seeking individual’s problems.
 Unfortunately, when the psychiatric illness goes unchecked – the addiction could potentially recur, driving the individual to spiral further into their drug or alcohol dependency.

 This is sadly commonplace during the recovery process, making advanced dual diagnosis programs a necessity for those who are struggling with addiction while suffering from underlying mental health or personality disorder.
 Co-occurring disorders can affect people in many different ways, harming them in mind, body, and spirit as they watch their lives disintegrate around them.
 Ocean Hills Recovery has a residential drug and alcohol treatment program that can target a person’s chemical and psychological problems to help them fully heal.